 Summer is not just the only time issues related to improper roof and attic ventilation arise.
 During the colder months, water vapor generated from normal household activities tends to fill the indoors.
 Moisture will then collect inside the attic, especially on the roof’s underside, condensing and wetting the insulation.
 This affects your home’s energy efficiency because of the diminished R-value of the attic insulation.
 Not only that, but it also paves the way for the growth and spread of mold, as well as the presence of rot on your roof’s rafters and other wooden components.

 In areas where temperatures drop significantly in the winter, the lack of ventilation on your roof and attic can be a factor in the formation of ice dams.
-Too much warmth inside the attic causes snow and ice to melt and flow toward the gutters and eaves where it will freeze again.
+Too much warmth inside the attic causes snow and ice to melt and flow toward eaves where it will freeze again.
 Subsequently, the water will back up under the shingles and down the roof’s decking, resulting in mold and rot.

 Having your roof and attic properly ventilated is indeed your first step to making sure your home remains stable and comfortable.
 If you are looking to tackle an asphalt shingle or metal roof replacement project, you must consider the components that will make up your roof’s ventilation system.